propalparolnapervom/CLOUD/AWS/Product_Sets/Networking-Content_Delivery/Route 53/Examples/Root Policies/Root Policies: 1) Simple.md

 Name: xburser.com     <== no "www" here
 Type: A - IPv4 address
 Alias: Yes radiobutton is selected
-Alias Target: select one for your ELB in nearest region.
+Alias Target: select one for your ELB in nearest region (which is "FrankfurtELB").
 Routing Policy: Simple
 ```

 Hit `Create` button.

-After some small time (minute or two), verify your DNS name [http://xburser.com](http://xburser.com).
+After some small time (minute or two), verify your DNS name [http://xburser.com](http://xburser.com) and make sure that its behaiver corresponds to one for `FrankfurtELB`.